robsontenorio/laravel-keycloak-guard/README.md

 </p>

-# Simple Keycloak Guard for Laravel
+# Simple Keycloak Guard for Laravel / Lumen

 This package helps you authenticate users on a Laravel API based on JWT tokens generated from  **Keycloak Server**.